8 Dangerous Church Growth Myths Exposed Once And For All

 Rick Warren, pastor of Saddleback Church and author of The Purpose Driven Church confronts some of these myths in his book:

-This is for all those idealists out there (I’m one of them).
+This is for all you idealists out there (I’m one of them).

 Please don’t send me hate mail, but prayer alone will not grow a church.